 Camp Omega is annually inspected by the State of Minnesota Department of Health and is accredited by the American Camping Association (ACA).
 Developed exclusively for the camping industry, the ACA is a nationally recognized program that focuses on program quality and health and safety issues and requires us to review every facet of our operation.
 Camp Omega voluntarily submits to this independent appraisal done by camp experts and has earned this mark of distinction

 All forms can be filled out online at the document center.

 Camper Information Sheet

 Please take time to complete this information sheet.
 It will help us know, understand and better provide and care for your child during his/her stay with us.
 This completed form is due along with the Health History Form 14 days prior to the start of the camp session.
-Complete it online at online or download, complete, and mail it or fax it to (507) 685-4401.
+Complete it online or download, complete, and mail it or fax it to (507) 685-4401.

 Camper Mail and Photo Gallery